dzwietering/zzshake/README.md

 # zzshake
 Shaking your data into the cloud

-For the notebook to run correctly, you need to use the adapted flow, just import the json into Node-RED.
+For the notebook to run correctly, you need to import the json into Node-RED.